michaeldperez/teambuilder/README.md

 ### `step1-setup`

-This branch initializes the `package.json` file and installs the module and development dependencies.
+This branch initializes the `package.json` file and installs the peer and development dependencies.